OnBlockIO/n3-tokens-contracts/README.md

 ## Testing

-tests can be run with:
+Tests can be run with:

 ```
-test_gm.py
+python -m unittest test_gm
 ```

-individual test can be run witn
+Individual test can be run with:

 ```
 python -m unittest test_gm.GhostTest.test_gm_decimals
 ```